-- A. Trial Notebook.
-Petitioner shall prepare a "hard copy" trial notebook that must be lodged when its opening brief is filed.
-The trial notebook must consist of the petition, all answers, the briefs, any motions set to be heard at trial, the statement of issues, and any other documents agreed upon by the parties.
+- B. Trial Notebook.
+Petitioner shall prepare a "hard copy" trial notebook that must be submitted when its opening brief is filed.
+The trial notebook must consist of the petition, all answers, the opening brief, any motions set to be heard at trial, the statement of issues, and any other documents agreed upon by the parties.
 The trial notebook shall contain a table of contents, tabbed sections consistent with the table of contents, and an index of the documents in the notebook referencing page numbers.
 The notebook's pages shall be sequentially numbered in the lower right-hand corner of each page and be bound in a "D-ring" binder no more than three (3) inches thick.
-Should documents dictate, further notebooks with the same features should be used. - B. Appendix of Excerpts.
-The court requires that each party filing a brief prepare and lodge a separate "hard copy" appendix of excerpts that contains the documents or pages of the record of proceedings cited in that party's brief.
-The appendix shall be lodged when that party's brief is filed.
-If a party believes that it is necessary to provide context to a cited page of the record of proceedings, that party may include a cover page or other pertinent pages from a document even though not actually cited in its brief. - C. Separate Trial Notebook and Appendix of Excerpts.
-The purpose of a separate trial notebook and separate appendix of excerpts is to provide the court with easy-to-use binders containing the pleadings, motions, briefs, and cited portions of the record of proceedings supporting the parties' respective position.
-(Effective January 1, 2017, adopted as Rule 2.11.8 (now 2.11.6) effective July 1, 2011)
+Should documents dictate, further notebooks with the same features should be used. - C. Appendix of Excerpts.
+The court requires that each party filing a brief prepare and submit a separate "hard copy" appendix of excerpts that contains the documents or pages of the record of proceedings cited in that party's brief.
+The appendix shall be submitted when that party's brief is filed.
+If a party believes that it is necessary to provide context to a cited page of the record of proceedings, that party may include a cover page or other pertinent pages from a document even though not actually cited in its brief.
+(Effective January 1, 2021; adopted as Rule 2.11.8 (now 2.11.6) effective July 1, 2011)